-The white grape variety (also Geisenheim 22-73) is a new breed between Müller-Thurgau x Chasselas blanc published according to 2012 DNA analysis, The intersection of two indicated in the breeding list Riesling clones it turned out to be wrong.
-It was named after the archbishop of Mainz and scholar Rabanus Maurus (780-856).
-The crossing took place in 1939 by the breeder Heinrich Birk (1898-1973) at the research institute Geisenheim (Rheingau).
-It is grown in small quantities in Baden-Württemberg, but in 2010 no stocks were reported (Kym Anderson ).
+The white grape variety (also Geisenheim 22-73) is a new breed between Müller-Thurgau x Chasselas Blanc published in 2012 DNA analysis, The crossing of two specified in the breeding list Riesling clones turned out to be wrong.
+It was named after the Archbishop of Mainz and scholar Rabanus Maurus (780-856).
+The cross was made in 1939 by the breeder Heinrich Birk (1898-1973) at the research institute Geisenheim (Rheingau).
+It is grown in small quantities in Baden-Württemberg, but no stocks were shown in 2010 (Kym Anderson ).